 Joint replacement involves removing the arthritic or damaged portions of a joint and replacing either part of, or the entire, joint or the surface of the joint, with an artificial one, called a prosthesis.
 The materials used for joint replacement are typically made from metal, polyethylene (plastic), or ceramic.
 The goals of joint replacement are to restore function and relieve the pain caused by the inflamed, worn, or damaged bone and cartilage.

-At Rush Castle Orthopaedics, our surgeons have vast expertise in joint replacement from your shoulder and elbow to your hip and knee.
+At Castle Orthopaedics, our surgeons have vast expertise in joint replacement from your shoulder and elbow to your hip and knee.
 Our surgeons perform the latest in both total joint replacement, where the entire joint is replaced, and partial joint replacements, where only the damaged or arthritic portions of the joint are replaced.
-Castle surgeons were the first to perform the Birmingham Hip Resurfacing procedure at both Rush Copley and Provena Mercy hospitals.
+Castle surgeons were the first to perform the Birmingham Hip Resurfacing procedure at Rush Copley.
 Castle surgeons also frequently utilize advanced computer navigation for joint replacement depending upon your individual situation.
 Furthermore, Castle surgeons have expertise in ‘patient-specific’ joint replacement where, prior to surgery, the instruments used to perform the joint replacement are custom made for that individual patient based upon his or her unique anatomy.
-The surgeons at Rush Castle Orthopaedics are also highly skilled at all forms of minimally-invasive joint replacement surgery, which can aid in initial recovery.
+The surgeons at Castle Orthopaedics are also highly skilled at all forms of minimally-invasive joint replacement surgery, which can aid in initial recovery.
 Our surgeons can also revise, or re-do, a previously performed joint replacement that has failed or become painful.
 Each patient and each joint has unique characteristics that demand specialized attention.